Filipe Melo (footballer)

-Filipe Joaquim Melo Silva (born 3 November 1989), known as Melo, is a Portuguese footballer who plays for União de Lamas as a defensive midfielder.
+Filipe Joaquim Melo Silva (born 3 November 1989), known as Melo, is a Portuguese footballer who plays as a defensive midfielder.

 Club career

 Portugal

 Born in Santa Maria de Lamas, Aveiro District, Melo kicked off his career with local C.F.
 União de Lamas after joining their youth system in 1998.
 He continued competing in the lower leagues until the age of 21, successively representing A.A.
 Avanca and S.C.
 Espinho, both while on loan from S.C.
 Beira-Mar, who also ceded him to F.C.
 Arouca where he made his professional debut in 2011–12, scoring his only goal of the season in a 1−0 Segunda Liga win against C.D.
 Santa Clara on 22 January 2012.

 In the summer of 2012, free agent Melo signed a one-year contract with Associação Naval 1º de Maio also in the second division.
 For 2013–14, he joined Moreirense F.C. of the same league alongside Diogo Cunha and Jorge Pires.
 On 27 November 2013, in a 2−0 loss at C.D.
 Aves, he was sent off in the 71st minute for fouling Pedro Pereira, being again redcarded in a goalless draw against S.C.
 Covilhã the following month.
 His first goal of the campaign came in a 7−1 away victory over C.D.
 Trofense on 16 January 2014, and he would score one more in 35 games in his first year as the team returned to the Primeira Liga after a one-year absence; he was also awarded captaincy during this timeframe.